Geography (GEOG)

 Available via Ecampus

-Explores the geography of environmental conflicts; an examination of how social processes and institutions influence access and use of natural resources; and the social constructs from which difference, power, and discrimination emerge.
-Examines the experiences of women, minority, and under-represented communities to contemplate more integrated, equitable and sustainable approaches to resources management, in the United States and beyond.
-Personal skills in transforming conflicts, as well as the concepts of distributive, procedural, and restorative justice, will be explored.
-(Bacc Core Course)
+Explores the geography of environmental conflicts; examines how social processes and institutions influence access and use of natural resources; and the social constructs from which difference, power, and oppression emerge.
+Applies the experiences of women, minority, and under-represented communities to contemplate more integrated, equitable and sustainable approaches to resources management, in the United States and beyond.
+Explores personal skills in transforming conflicts, as well as concepts of distributive, procedural, and restorative justice.

 Available via Ecampus